 Go on, Eat the Frog!

 I knew I needed to get creative, dig deep and just get on with it before I regretted my decision to not take action forever!
-I tried the following tactics to get motivated and you can too:
+Try out the following tactics that I used to get motivated:

 Accountability – I committed to a personal trainer friend before Christmas that I’d follow a schedule and although I’d stopped, I recalled my commitment and this really helped.
 If you want to start an organising project tell someone, tell everyone, what you intend to do and by when.
 If you feel ok with it (you may be not be entirely comfortable) make a public declaration on social media or contact someone you know will hold you to your commitment.